hash1khn/flaskproject/README.md

 # Simple Sushi Website Using Flask

-This repository contains a Flask application for managing promotions and user data.
+This repository contains a Flask application for managing promotions and user data for a sushi website.
 The application includes features such as updating promotions, user authentication, and real-time chart updates.

 ## Features